Mágus saga jarls: Influence

-'The origin of the older Mágus saga may be oral tradition, or it may be, as in the case of Tristrams saga, that a translation made in Norway was revised in Iceland and gave rise to a new version'.
+'The origin of the older Mágus saga may be oral tradition, or it may be, as in the case of Tristrams saga ok Ísöndar, that a translation made in Norway was revised in Iceland and gave rise to a new version'.
 As well as drawing on The Four Sons of Aymon in chs 5-22, it has striking overlaps with the Pelerinage de Charlemagne in ch.
 1, the folktale type AT 1552 in ch.
 2, to Decameron 3:9 in chs 2–4.
 The saga also draws on the Norse texts Þiðreks saga, Karlamagnús saga, Hálfs saga ok Hálfsrekka, and Snorra Edda.
 The younger version includes Geirarðs þáttr, which draws on the Gesta Romanorum.

 'Parts of the material of the saga are also found in Mágus rímur and Geirarðs rímur, in the Faroese ballad Karlamagnus kvæði (Karlamagnus og Jógvan kongur, CCF 106), and in Norwegian ballads (Dei tri vilkåri, The Types of the Scandinavian Medieval Ballad, TSB D 404)'.